 Every day, The Rock eats between 5,000 and 7,000 calories.
 I couldn’t do that, or I didn’t have to.
 Instead, I followed his diet rules:

-A lot of protein Whole and clean food The right amounts of fats and carbs that are good for you No junk food or candy
+A lot of protein, whole and clean food, the right amounts of fats and carbs that are good for you, no junk food or candy

 I ate this every day: